-There are different manufacturers of blutooth adapters, and their variants may have the pins in different order, which means that they will point in different directions when connected to the BMS4S.
-Therefore, make sure that the pins RXD, TXD, GND (-) and VCC (+ 5V) end up correctly and in the correct socket on the BMS4S.
-On the BMS4S version 2.0, the bluetooth socket is in the lower left corner, and then it is only possible to connect adapters with the pin order as on the left picture below.
+There are different manufacturers of bluetooth adapters, and their variants may have the pins in different order, which means that they will point in different directions when connected to the BMS4S.
+Therefore, make sure that the pins RXD, TXD, GND (-) and VCC (+ 5V) end up correctly and in the correct socket on the BMS4S

 Then it is time to download "Serial Bluetooth" from Google play.
 The app should look like the one circled in picture 1.
+(There is also an app available on hlpdata.se/nedladdningar)